-Many products or services are linked together by physical relationships, which necessitate simultaneous production.
-To the point of split-off or the point where these several products emerge as individual units, the cost of the products forms a homogeneous whole.
+Physical relationships that necessitate simultaneous production serve as a link between numerous products.
+To the point of split-off or the point where these products emerge as individual units, the cost of the products forms a homogeneous whole.

-The classic example of joint products is found in the meatpacking industry, where various cuts of meat and numerous by-products are processed from one original carcass with one lump sum cost.
-Another example of joint product manufacturing is the production of gasoline, where the derivation of gasoline inevitably results in the production of such items as naphtha, kerosene and distillate fuel oils.
+The classic example of joint products is found in the meatpacking industry, where various cuts of meat and by-products are processed from one original carcass with one lump sum cost.